 To assess the appropriate classification of investments within the fair value hierarchy, the availability of market data is monitored.
 Changes in economic conditions or valuation techniques may require the transfer of investments from one fair value level to another.
 The Community Foundation's management evaluates the significance of transfers between levels based upon the nature of the investment.
-For the year ended March 31, 2022, there were no significant transfers in or out of Level 3.
+For the year ended March 31, 2023, there were no significant transfers in or out of Level 3.

-The following table presents The Community Foundation's activity for assets measured at fair value on a recurring basis using significant unobservable inputs as defined in ASC 820 for the year ended March 31, 2022:
+The following table presents The Community Foundation's activity for assets measured at fair value on a recurring basis using significant unobservable inputs as defined in ASC 820 for the year ended March 31, 2023:

-Purchases \$ 2,687,125 Settlements \$ (3,549,584)
+Purchases \$ 77,600 Settlements \$ (1,271,870)

-The major categories of The Community Foundation's investments that are valued at net asset value or its equivalent or are measured at Level 3 that have unfunded commitments and/or redemption gates are listed as follows at March 31, 2022:
+The major categories of The Community Foundation's investments that are valued at net asset value or its equivalent or are measured at Level 3 that have unfunded commitments and/or redemption gates are listed as follows at March 31, 2023:

 Description Fair Value Unfunded Commitments Redemption Frequency Redemption Notice Period

-Buyout and growth equity Annually, Capital
+Buyout and growth equity ~ 470.040 ~ 24 400 Annually, Capital 20.40

-funds (a) \$ 187,008 \$ 39,894 Distributions 60
+funds (a) \$ 173,812 Ş 36,192 Distributions 30-60

-Multi-strategy and other 7 .0.,000 - Quarterly, Not
+Multi-strategy and other Quarterly, Not

-funds (b) 12,542,575 100,000 Permitted 45-95
+funds (b) 10,840,957 85,000 Permitted 45-95

-Quarterly,
+, , , Quarterly,

 Periodically, Not

-Private equity (c) 4,138,556 - Permitted 60
+Private equity (c) 3,147,591 - Permitted 28-60

-Real estate (d) 9,499,201 - Periodically N/A
+Real estate (d) 9,999,475 - Periodically N/A

-Guaranteed insurance - •

-contract (e) 2,067,297 Death of beneficiary N/A

-Hedge fund of funds (f) 600,000 - Quarterly 95
+Hedge fund of funds (e) 598,409 - Quarterly 95

-Total \$ 29,034,637 \$ 139,894
+Total \$ 24,760,244 \$ 121,192

-- (a) This category is comprised of investments in private equity funds and private equity funds of funds in the U.S. and outside of the U.S. whose mandates include leveraged buyouts and growth equity investments in companies.
+(a) This category is comprised of investments in private equity funds and private equity funds of funds in the U.S. and outside of the U.S. whose mandates include leveraged buyouts and growth equity investments in companies.
 Certain funds in this category do not permit redemptions.
 Another fund only allows redemptions at calendar year end.
-Approximately 84 percent of the value of these investments is available for redemption at March 31, 2022.
-Two funds in this category are redeemable as capital distributions as determined by the fund manager. - (b) This category is comprised of investments in hedge funds that are not exclusively global macro or hedged equity and other funds.
+Approximately 84 percent of the value of these investments is available for redemption at March 31, 2023.
+Two funds in this category are redeemable as capital distributions as determined by the fund manager.

+(b) This category is comprised of investments in hedge funds that are not exclusively global macro or hedged equity and other funds.
 Strategies include relative value, event driven, and arbitrage.
 Underlying investments are typically the same markets as the types invested in both the public equity and fixed income commingled categories as well as derivatives.
 The funds include short positions as well as long positions and use leverage.
 Some funds may invest in private investments which are typically segregated into side pockets (a separate share class) and are not available for redemption until the investment is liquidated by the fund manager.
-Approximately 55 percent of the value of the investments is available for redemption at March 31, 2022.
+Approximately 55 percent of the value of the investments is available for redemption at March 31, 2023.
 One fund in this category has a 25 percent redemption rate.
-Additionally, two funds do not permit withdrawals. - (c) This category is comprised of investments in shares of privately held corporations.
+Additionally, two funds do not permit withdrawals.

+- (c) This category is comprised of investments in shares of privately held corporations.
 Redemption of these investments is subject to the Corporation's notification to its stockholders and approval by the board of the Corporation. - (d) This category is comprised of investments in limited liability companies that invest in real estate properties.
-Redemption of these investments is subject to the terms of the partnership agreements. - (e) The Community Foundation is the owner and beneficiary of a single life insurance contract with a contract value of \$1,000,000. - (f) This category is invested in a fund of hedge funds.
+Redemption of these investments is subject to the terms of the partnership agreements. - (e) This category is invested in a fund of hedge funds.
 Underlying hedge fund strategies primarily include hedge equity, multi-strategy, relative value, event driven and arbitrage strategies.